ryanYtan/templater/README.md

 ## Limitations
 Currently the `Templater` object cannot be copied around due to the closure types.
 I've not found a work-around for this yet.

+## Motivation
+I use this library in a few personal applications of mine, and I've found it annoying to keep changes to the library in sync between them.